Speakers at the DCU Brexit Institute seminar on the pandemic

 How public-health needs and civil liberties were balanced during the pandemic was the topic of a seminar on the impact of COVID-19 on constitutional democracies.

-Dr Niels Kirst (assistant professor of EU Law, DCU Brexit Institute) said the key pandemic lesson is that trust is important because if citizens don't trust the government, they will not follow its rules and regulations.
+Dr Niels Kirst (assistant professor of EU Law, DCU Brexit Institute) said that the key pandemic lesson was that trust was important, because if citizens did not trust the government, they would not follow its rules and regulations.

 Accountability

-After emergency measures are enforced, there must be constant accountability and review of whether those measures are still necessary, he said.
+After emergency measures were enforced, there must be constant accountability and review of whether those measures were still necessary, he said.

 “The COVID pandemic is behind us, and not many of us want to talk about it any more because it was a very daunting time.